The German Pavilion in Barcelona by Mies van der Rohe

 Mies intended the pavilion as a fluid, continuous space, lacking any sharp distinction between the inside and the outside; for that reason, he envisaged no doors to mark such separation, at first.
 Eventually, two removable steel-and-glass doors were installed for functional and security reasons; yet, Mies wanted the pavilion to be photographed before that addition, which he didn’t like.

 Another fundamental element of the pavilion design was water, Mies designed two pools.
-A larger one was placed near the building entrance with the aim to “mirror” the pavilion and further emphasize its visual lightness; a second pool, more “private”, is located at the east end of the complex together with “The Dancer” bronze sculpture by Georg Kolbe.
+A larger one was placed near the building entrance to “mirror” the pavilion and further emphasize its visual lightness; a second pool, more “private”, is located at the east end of the complex together with “The Dancer” bronze sculpture by Georg Kolbe.

 Along with the building, Mies van der Rohe and Lilly Reich also designed its furniture, including a stainless-steel and white leather chair, known as Barcelona Chair, which has later become a 20th-century icon and is still produced by Knoll, today.